 The final word

 Although the entire logistics industry is going through digital transformation, tech startups remain the force that drives innovations.
-The main good news here is that this sector isn’t yet over-saturated with all kinds of software products which businesses need to satisfy their logistics needs.
-That’s why a quality solution built with advanced technologies have all chances to receive good funding from venture capitalists and flourish on the global market.
+The main good news here is that the logistics sector isn’t yet over-saturated with all kinds of software products that businesses need to satisfy their supply chain needs, especially in the field of same-day delivery.
+That’s why a quality solution built with advanced technologies has all chances to receive good funding from venture capitalists and flourish on the global market.